-A clown pleco growth rate is not alarming; they grow up to about 8cm to 10cm or 3-3.5 inches.
+A clown pleco growth rate is not alarming; they grow to about 8cm to 10cm or 3-3.5 inches.
 However, a few clown pleco species can grow bigger than the stated size.
 But they do not get to the common pleco, which has a rapid growth.
 They have a minute dwarf body form with a big head, circular bulgy eyes that seem to be pushing out of their head, and convex-shaped bellies.
 Surprisingly, the clown pleco does not have scales on its body!

 They have rigid plates securing their bodies, and their spine bones are solid enough to give them adequate balance.
-But the bony plates do not cover its stomach area.
+But the bony plates do not cover their stomach area.
 The clown pleco seems sturdy but appears slender from the dorsal fin to its caudal peduncle.
-The dorsal fin fans out impressively or look compacted sometimes, and their pectoral fins are equally big enough to lay behind when they rest on a driftwood surface.
+The dorsal fin fans out impressively or looks compacted sometimes, and their pectoral fins are equally big enough to lay behind when they rest on a driftwood surface.

 They, like other panaque genus members, do not have buccal papilla in their mouths.
 It is the flappy skin found in other fishes’ mouths.

 - Male clown pleco: they appear short and slender, and long odontodes are visible on their head and dorsal fins when they are ready to mate.
 The male clown pleco has developed enamel on their back region, and they have more barrels, unlike the female clown pleco.